kenngibbs/ReactDjang_WikiProject/README.md

 # Django Project: A  Wiki web application

+### Note:
+This was a week long project we gave our students.
+I only did the functional piece of it.
+I still need to do the frontend design.

 Create an a Wikipedia Light web application to support multiple Wiki Post Authors.

 ### Design Requirements: